 Interested in how to become a licensed electrician?
 Joining the IEC electrician apprenticeship program is one of the best ways to earn your license.
-With this trade school, you'lll be well prepared to move up the career ladder to possibly owning your own company someday.
+With this trade school, you’ll be well prepared to move up the career ladder to possible owning your own company someday.

-If you have an interest in becoming a licensed electrician, consider joining the ABC electrician apprenticeship (Associated Builders and Contractors).
+Do you have an interest in becoming a licensed electrician?
+Consider joining the Associated Builders and Contractors (ABC) Electrician Apprenticeship.

-Their program is designed to take someone who may have little or no experience in the field to Journey-level in about four years.
+Their program is designed to take someone who may have little or no experience in the field to journeyman-level in about 4 years.